civican/legisinfo/44-1/bills/C-50/bill_text.md

 ### Section 12

-The Minister must make public the annual report within **25** days after the day on which the Minister receives it.
+The Minister must make public the annual report within 30 days after the day on which the Minister receives it.

 ### Section 13

-  **(1)** The Minister must, after consulting with the specified Ministers and other relevant federal ministers, prepare a response to the Council's annual report and must make public the response within **100** days after the day on which the Minister receives the annual report.
+  **(1)** The Minister must, after consulting with the specified Ministers and other relevant federal ministers, prepare a written response to the Council's annual report and must make public the response within 120 days after the day on which the Minister receives the annual report.

   **(2)** The response must address the Council's advice included in the annual report.

 ### Section 14

-At the request of the Minister, the Council must research and report on any matter **relating to the creation of sustainable jobs or the shift to a net-zero economy that is** specified by the Minister and the Minister may make public the report.
+At the request of the Minister, the Council must research and report on any matter relating to the creation of sustainable jobs or the shift to a net-zero economy that is specified by the Minister and the Minister may make public the report.

 ### Section 15

-At the request of the Minister, the Council must provide the Minister with a **written** progress report on the activities specified by the Minister within **25** days afterthe day on which the request is made.
+At the request of the Minister, the Council must provide the Minister with a written progress report on the activities specified by the Minister within 30 days after the day on which the request is made.

 ## Sustainable Jobs Action Plan

 ### Section 16

-  **(1)** The Minister must prepare a Sustainable Jobs Action Plan no later than December 31, **2040** and must prepare a new Plan no later than **January 1** of every fifth year after that.
+  **(1)** The Minister must prepare a Sustainable Jobs Action Plan no later than December 31, 2025 and must prepare a new Plan no later than December 31 of every fifth year after that.

   **(2)** The Minister must cause each Plan to be tabled in each House of Parliament

-    in the case of the first Plan, no later than the fifteenth sitting day of that House after December 31, **2040**; and
+    in the case of the first Plan, no later than the fifteenth sitting day of that House after December 31, 2025; and

-    in the case of each subsequent Plan, no later than the fifteenth sitting day of that House after **January 1** of every fifth year after that.
+    in the case of each subsequent Plan, no later than the fifteenth sitting day of that House after December 31 of every fifth year after that.

   **(3)** Each Plan must

-    outline how the federal government will facilitate and promote economic growth, the creation of sustainable jobs and support for workers and communities in the shift to a net-zero economy over the following five-year period, **including through investments to decarbonize Canada's economy, the establishment of conditions for accessing federal economic incentives in relation to labour and the identification of pathways to sustainable jobs for workers**;
+    outline how the federal government will facilitate and promote economic growth, the creation of sustainable jobs and support for workers and communities in the shift to a net-zero economy over the following five-year period, including through investments to decarbonize Canada's economy, the establishment of conditions for accessing federal economic incentives in relation to labour and the identification of pathways to sustainable jobs for workers;

     describe how the federal government is upholding the guiding principles set out in the preamble;

-    set out the measures that the Minister, specified Ministers and other relevant federal ministers have identified to be implemented, — **including measures relating to skills development, economic and social measures and measures that support workers on an individual, regional, community and sectoral basis** — the milestones to be achieved by the federal entities for which they are responsible and the ways in which those ministers will implement those measures;
+    set out the measures that the Minister, specified Ministers and other relevant federal ministers have identified to be implemented, — including measures relating to skills development, economic and social measures and measures that support workers on an individual, regional, community and sectoral basis — the milestones to be achieved by the federal entities for which they are responsible and the ways in which those ministers will implement those measures;

     include a summary of data that is available within the federal government, that is related to economic growth and the labour market in a net-zero economy and that was used in the development of the Plan, including data related to equity, diversity and inclusion in the labour force, along with a description of how that data informed the development of the measures referred to in paragraph (b);